Owen3H/twittxr/README.md

 <br> **Twittxr** is best suited for setting up a user feed or getting a single tweet, it will not replace a fully fledged scraper/client.

 #### ✅ Features
-- Completely auth-free, no tokens or login required.
-- Option to include retweets and/or replies.
+- Can include retweets and/or replies by the user.
-- Option to pass a cookie string, **required for NSFW tweets to be included**.
+- Option to pass cookie object or string to get **Sensitive/NSFW** Tweets.
 - Ability to pass a [Puppeteer](https://pptr.dev) page, bypassing potential API auth issues.
 - Fast response times thanks to [Undici](https://github.com/nodejs/undici).
-- Intuitive syntax and included types.
+- Intuitive syntax and included type definitions.

 #### ❌ Limitations
 - When getting a Timeline, only up to `100` Tweets can be returned.
 (May be `20` in some cases)